vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 This thing is not attributeless, of course.
 Here "perfect analogy" breaks down.
 </details>

+### Distinction from others
+> No school of Hinduism AFAIK says that the presence of avidya in-and-of itself is a philosophical problem in a schools doctrine, virtually all schools accept beginningless avidya tied to karma.

+The distinction is that other schools accept that this beginningless avidyA is real, while you make all kinds of silly excuses and tie yourself into knots.

-## avidyA primacy
+## avidyA explains experience
 nirguNa does not "produce" saguNa - it does nothing.
 It's all an illusion of unknown / undescribable origin as per shAnkaras.

 > something eternally real can produce something eternally unreal...

 Not without this other thing, called "avidyA".
 Also, the NB being nir-guNa (attributeless), it can't "produce" anything with attributes; or have jIva-saving intention.

 Anything in the world we see (other than the pre-cog subjective I) is "production" of avidyA.
-So, by overwhelming margin, the "production" solely avidyA's
+So, by overwhelming margin, the "production" is solely avidyA's

+### First person experience
+Who experiences this avidyA?
+Who is confused by it?
+shAnkara-s say that brahman doesn't.
+So avidyA (or some part thereof) experiences avidyA, and that experience itself is part of avidyA.
+So, nirguNa brahman has no explanatory role in any real experience,
+including the first-person experience.

+### shUnyAdvaita better
+Better stick to only substrateless avidyA like the buddhists (shUnyAdvaita), rather than hypothesize a substrate called nirguNa-brahman.

+## Who has avidyA?
+Who experiences this avidyA?
+Who is confused by it?
+shAnkara-s say that brahman doesn't.
+So, avidyA is "free floating flawed knowledge".
+So, it must be a primary ontological entity like brahman.

 ## मिथ्या-वेद-प्रामाण्यम्
+Anyway, what's your proof for any of what you say - veda is avidyA for you.
+So shAnkaran advaita is baseless blabbering by your own admission.

 veda being transactionally real (mithyA) only, can only be "guaranteed" to be true as far as other transactional reals (mithyA) are concerned (if there), and not about the ultimately real (brahman).

 ## Whence teaching?